-- 2. [Required, when the States BY is trended to P2.
-No other 1915(b)(3) adjustment is allowed] If trends are unknown and in the future (i.e., trending from present into the future), the State must use the lower of State historical 1915(b)(3) trend or States trend for State Plan Services.
-Please document both trend rates and indicate which trend rate was used. - i.
-A. State historical 1915(b)(3) trend rates
+Please indicate the State Plan Service trend rate from Section D.I.J.a. above se provide doci umentation. unkn State and i own and in the historical 191 e States BY is trended to P2.
+No other 1915(b)(3) adjustment is allowed] If trends a future (i.e., trending from present into the future), the State must use the lower of 5(b)(3) trend or States trend for State Plan Services.
+Please document both trend rat trend rate was used. i.
+A. State hist torical 1915(b)(3) trend rates 1.
+Please indicate the years on which the rates are based: base years 2.
+Please provide documentation.

-Please provide do ocumentation.